Julien5/sandbox/embedded/compteur/README.md

 ### Low-Power

 The main power consumer of the circuit is the LED.
-It should be turned on as less as possible, just enough to detect the mark when it passes in front on the sensor, and then turned off again.
-The frequency with which the LED is turned on sets a limit on the speed of rotation of the mark: Assuming we turn the LED on every 100 ms, we might miss it if it remains less than 100ms in front of the sensor.
+The LED should be turned on as less as possible, but enough to detect the mark when it passes in front on the sensor.
+I turn on/off the LED at a fixed frequency, which sets a limit on the speed of rotation of the mark.
 Considering a maximum power of 5kW and two measures in front of the mark at that power, I set the interval to 200ms.
 At higher power, the estimation of the speed of rotation will be less reliable.

 ### The Results